Bonaire People's Movement: 2019-2023 session

-The Bonaire People's Movement was founded in 2013 by Elvis Tjin Asjoe and Hennyson Thielman.
-The party received the most votes in the 2015 island council election, winning three seats.
-It also won the 2019 island council election, winning four seats.
+The MPB won the most seats of any party in 2019 island council election, placing four members on the council.
+The party again entered coalition with the UPB, which had won two seats.
+This coalition became the first since 2011 to last a full council term.
 In September 2020, island councillor Daisy Coffie left the party but retained her seat, reducing the number of seats to three.